Tyler Lockett: Personal life

-Lockett is a Christian and following his beliefs, he has chosen to abstain from sex until marriage.
+Lockett is a Christian and following his beliefs, he chose to abstain from sex until marriage.
+He married his wife, Lauren Jackson, in July 2023.
+Their daughter was born in May 2025.

 One of Lockett's hobbies is writing poems.
 He published a book of poems called Reflection in 2019.

 Aside from football, Lockett is a real estate agent in Washington and Texas, earning his license in 2022.